Board of Education presents School Facilities Consolidation Plan

 In 2014, the Sussex County Freeholders received two demographic studies, detailing the history of, and projections for, population and economic changes in the region.
 Here is an executive summary of those studies.
 (Demographic Studies Executive Summary).
 As an established town center, Newton is poised for smart growth within a wider region that has witnessed overall population decline.
 In the fall, the Board requested and received a zoning analysis from Parette Somjen Architects that identified the parameters in which any potential expansion could occur to our existing facilities.
 (Zoning Analysis September 2014)

 In 2015, the Board agreed to revisit the facilities discussion and build a longer term vision.
+This included creating a Board goal to develop a strategic school facilities plan.

 During the summer of 2015, the Board drafted a facilities analysis to determine areas that were believed to be inadequate for either current or future use.
 That initial effort identified 34 issues in 26 areas from infrastructure to classrooms to core spaces (gym, cafeteria, library, etc.) to parking and traffic flow.
 As expected, the needs are in line with the age of the buildings; that is, Halsted exhibited the highest level of needs (rating of 31% facility adequacy), followed by the High School (54%), and then Merriam (85%).